-Iridescent Needs Help: Save Our Queer Art Collective
+Iridescent Needs Help: Support Our Queer Art Collective

 0% complete

-Iridescent Needs Help: Save Our Queer Art Collective
+Iridescent Needs Help: Support Our Queer Art Collective

 Donation protected

 Iridescent is a worker-owned art collective and retail space on NE Sandy Blvd, home to 80+ marginalized, low-income, and underrepresented local artists.
-Our leadership is proudly immigrant and Indigenous-led, and our entire collective is queer, largely disabled, and neurodivergent.
+Our leadership is proudly immigrant and Indigenous-led.
+Our entire collective is queer, largely disabled, and neurodivergent.
 We built this space because people exactly like us need it, and we value the different perspectives we offer each other and our community.
 We're always looking for people like us who need a space like this.

-From a capitalist perspective, Iridescent's business model is a terrible one.
-We're a retail space where our artists keep 100% of their profits, and the only money we make comes from the space we rent out to them.
+From a capitalist perspective, Iridescent's business model has been a terrible one.
+We're a retail space where our artists keep 100% of their profits, and the only money we've been making comes from the space we rent out to them.
 Our individual artist's monthly fees range from $5-50.
 We offer mutual aid for those who struggle to pay these fees, free resources and materials, a community room for our members, and a huge support circle for those who have none.

 We didn't build this to make a CEO rich.
 We built this because we, and the people we serve, have no other safety net, no family wealth, and no institutions in our corner.
 Iridescent fills a gap in Portland that many of us are currently in desperate need of.

-Because of this business model, however, we barely make enough to keep our doors open.
-We've done a lot to support our members thus far, but to continue these benefits and offer more to our community in the future, we need to secure funding.
-We refuse to ask for more money from our artists, some of whom already struggle to pay their monthly fees.
+This structure isn't sustainable, however, and we need to make money in order to help our community.
+That being said, we refuse to ask for more money from our artists, some of whom already struggle to pay their monthly fees.
 We want to fully eliminate the barrier of entry for people who have no other ways to make a living.
 We believe that we can be a profitable business and redistribute that wealth to the members who need it the most.

 So, what are we doing about this, and how can you help?

 We've temporarily closed our doors for 1-2 months to fundamentally restructure our business.
-We're campaigning for funds to give us the breathing room we need to survive this closure and secure our future.
-We're forming a multi-member LLC, allowing leadership to keep overhead as low as possible.
-This will keep the store open and ensure every dollar goes back into the space and our members.
+We're campaigning for funds to make some changes within our space during the closure and secure our future.

-While the doors are closed, we're building permanent revenue streams so we don't find ourselves here again:
+While the doors are closed, we're building permanent revenue streams so we don't find ourselves in a place where we can't continue to support our members:

 Other Ways to Stand With Us